Alumni Book Society

-As the society grows there will be opportunities for on campus book society meetings, where members can discuss reads, share notes and make use of the on campus library facilities.
+As the society grows there will be opportunities for on-campus book society meetings, where members can discuss reads, share notes and make use of the College library facilities.

 Q1 Reads (March - June)

-The Choice by Edith Eger (Auschwitz survivor & today an acclaimed psychologist)
+The Choice by Edith Eger (Auschwitz survivor and today an acclaimed psychologist)

 It’s 1944 and sixteen-year-old ballerina and gymnast Edith Eger is sent to Auschwitz.
 Separated from her parents on arrival, she endures unimaginable experiences, including being made to dance for the infamous Josef Mengele.
 When the camp is finally liberated, she is pulled from a pile of bodies, barely alive.

 The horrors of the Holocaust didn’t break Edith.
 In fact, they helped her learn to live again with a life-affirming strength and a truly remarkable resilience.
 The Choice is her unforgettable story.